Raulj123/zettelkasten/Data Structures/Depth First Search.md

   - 🏷️DFS
 date: 2024-11-30T13:34
 ---
+==good when you just need to find a valid path or all valid paths== For traversing a [[Trees]] or [[Graphs]] structure, starts at root and explores as far as possible along each branch before backtracking
 Between which node to explore must be clear on how to make these choices on problem

 ## Recursive